charlenelow/Food-Choices-and-Preferences-of-College-Students/README.md

 ## The Data
 This dataset includes information on food choices, nutrition, preferences, childhood favourites, and other information from college students.
 There are 126 responses from students.
 Data is raw and uncleaned.
 ### Acknowledgements
-This dataset was taken from Borapajo from an open kaggel dataset.
+This dataset was taken from [Borapajo](https://www.kaggle.com/datasets/borapajo/food-choices?resource=download) from an open kaggel dataset

 ## The Project
 ### Goals